 Be sure to review your SAR and make sure that all of the information included is accurate and complete.

 We recommend allowing the estimated amount of time to pass before checking on your FAFSA application.
-This will vary, depending on how you’ve submitted the form, but it will be at least 3–5 days.
+This will vary depending on how you’ve submitted the form, but it’ll be at least 3–5 days.

 If your application is taking longer than expected, you can check on its status by using your FSA ID to log into fafsa.gov as a returning user.